-If you’ve arrived by school bus or charter bus, please wait for an orange-vested Explainer to meet your bus before unloading students.
-If you’ve arrived by public transportation, please check in with an Explainer.
+When you arrive, please check in with an orange-vested Explainer.
+If you’ve arrived by school bus or charter bus, please wait for an Explainer to meet your bus before unloading students.
+If you’ve arrived by public transportation, please check in with an Explainer in the plaza.

 An Explainer will welcome your group to the museum, point out any special exhibits and demonstrations, and answer any questions you may have.
 The orientation will also cover logistical details and museum rules.
 The Explainer will then lead your group in exploring one exhibit.
+The orientations are for teachers and chaperones as well as students.
 Please plan approximately 15 minutes for the orientation.

 The Explainer will not stay with you throughout your visit.
 However, Explainers are available around the museum to answer your questions, discuss exhibits, and lead demonstrations.

-If you would like your group to receive an orientation in a language other than English, please tell the Explainer when you check in.
+If you would like your group to receive an orientation in a language other than English or have other requests, please tell the Explainer when you check in.
 We will do our best to accommodate you.

 Please note that we are unable to store student lunches.
 Students or chaperones should have a way to carry the lunches during the field trip.